-The total delay spread between significant multipath arrivals, or the multipath spread of the channel, T{mp} , is an important figure of merit for the design of acoustic communication systems.
-Vertical links exhibit short multipath spreads, while horizontal channels exhibit multipath spreads that can range between a few ms and hundreds of ms. In single-carrier broadband systems, where the data symbols are short compared to the multipath spread, the meaningful figure of merit is the number of symbols that fit within the multipath spread.
+The total delay spread between significant multipath arrivals or the multipath spread of the channel, $T{\rm mp}$, is an important figure of merit for the design of acoustic communication systems.
+Vertical links exhibit short multipath spreads, while horizontal channels exhibit multipath spreads that can range between a few milliseconds and hundreds of milliseconds.
+In singlecarrier broadband systems, where the data symbols are short compared to the multipath spread, the meaningful figure of merit is the number of symbols that fit within the multipath spread.
 This number determines the extent of inter-symbol interference (ISI), which in turn dictates the length of the filters needed to equalize the channel.
-The fact that the multipath spread may be on the order of several ms, or more, implies that the ISI may span tens or even a hundred symbol intervals, a situation very different from that typically found in radio systems, where ISI may involve a few symbols only.
-Multi-carrier systems avoid this problem by transmitting in parallel on many carriers, each occupying a narrow sub-band.
-A meaningful figure of merit for these systems is the frequency coherence, $\Delta f{coh} = 1/T{mp}$.
-In a properly designed multi-carrier system, carrier separation is kept well below this value.
+The fact that the multipath spread may be on the order of several milliseconds, or more, implies that the ISI may span tens or even a hundred symbol intervals; a situation very different from that typically found in radio systems, where ISI may involve a few symbols only.
+Multicarrier systems avoid this problem by transmitting in parallel on many carriers, each occupying a narrow subband.
+A meaningful figure of merit for these systems is the frequency coherence, $\Delta f{\rm coh} = 1/T{\rm mp}$.
+In a properly designed multicarrier system, carrier separation is kept well below this value.